Welfare Policy

 Raising a concern or complaint

 We want all those who train or compete with us to feel safe at all times.
 While the committee takes overall responsibility for welfare across the club, it is the responsibility of all of us to ensure the welfare of ourselves and others.
-Any welfare concern should be reported immediately to the club, who will take action to address it.
-ERR has drawn up policies to support the welfare of those participating in its activities in line with EA/UKA guidance.
+Any welfare concern should be reported immediately to England Athletics who will take action to address it and to our Welfare Officer.
+ERR maintains policies to support the welfare of those participating in its activities in line with EA/UKA guidance.

 Eynsham Road Runners (ERR) acknowledges the duty of care to safeguard and promote the welfare of everyone involved with the Club and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and UK Athletics/England Athletics requirements.